-The trampoline is intended to be used by one person at a time who weighs not more than 250 pounds.
+The trampoline is intended to be used by one person at a time who weighs no more than 200 pounds.
 The user should be either barefoot, wearing socks, or wearing gymnastic shoes.
 Street shoes or tennis shoes should not be worn on the trampoline.
 The user should remove all sharp objects from his or her person that may cause injury or damage to the mat.
 Heavy, sharp, or pointed hard objects should never touch the mat.